nmoua90/Hoonigan/Assignment 1/README.md

 Zip files in this folder contain all source files for each phase.

-Folders themselves contained the unzipped contents of the zip files.
-They are included simply for easier browsing of source code, when reading with GitHub.
+Folders contain the unzipped contents of zip files.
+They are included for easier browsing while reading with GitHub.